Porphyria: Where's the good info?

 - Red or brown urine (due to the presence of porphyrins)

-For those who have cutaneous porphyria, symptoms primarily affect the skin and typically occur as a result of sun exposure.
-Symptoms tend to be on-going, which include:
+For those who have cutaneous porphyria, symptoms primarily affect the skin rather than your nervous system and typically occur as a result of sun exposure.
+Along with sensitivity to sunlight, and even potentially artificial light, symptoms of cutaneous porphyria also include:

 - Slow healing blisters